 Revolution Slider: What Makes This Plugin So Great

 The plugin is responsive ready and includes multiple slider layout options to make your life easier.
 Choose from fixed, custom, auto-responsive and full-screen.
 The Fixed and Custom layout options allow you to set your slider size using exact pixels, and with the Custom option you have additional options to vary the slider size at various screen widths.
 Or if you don’t want to put effort into calculating your sizes, you can use the Auto-Responsive option that will automatically create slides that match the width of your theme (you still need to set the layer container size however).
-The newest layout option is Full-Screen.
-With this option you can create fantastic sliders that literally fill your entire screen, not matter the size of your browser or device.
+The most unique layout option is Full-Screen.
+With this option you can create fantastic sliders that literally fill your entire screen, no matter the size of your browser or device (you can even use this option to add full screen sliders with videos for even more impact).

 Revolution Slider makes it easy for your to create custom sliders by adding in options for just about everything.
 Choose your slide delay, navigation arrows, slider location (add margins), add media layers, select slide transition and more all using the drop-down menus throughout the plugin.